DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-03-sampling-claims-in-support.md

 We show possible actions below the page heading:

-- ‘Approve claim’ action
+- ‘Approve claim’
-- ‘Confirm provider rejected claim’ action - if the status is ‘Sampling in progress’
+- ‘Confirm provider rejected claim’- if the status is ‘Sampling in progress’
-- ‘Reject claim’ action - if the status is ‘Provider not approved’
+- ‘Reject claim’- if the status is ‘Provider not approved’

 We also show summary lists outlining the: